306bobby/projectsandcastlefix/README.md

 ## How to fix the touchscreen on a previous installation

-Warning: please back up your nand file.
-The isetup file should work on all sandcastle installations with the official nand image, but no guarantee.
+**Warning**: please back up your nand file.
+The isetup file should work on all sandcastle installations from the official nand image, but no guarantee.

-All you need to do is run the isetup script on your device.
+All you need to do is run this isetup script on your device.
 The script will detect if you have already installed sandcastle.